Amirdhesh/Dermatica/README.md

     python app.py
     ~~~

-4. Open your web browser and navigate to
+4. Open your web browser and navigate to:
    ~~~
    localhost:5000
    ~~~